suhan-thirumalaisamy/ChatBotUI/replit.md

-# Chat Application with AWS Lambda Integration
+# Utility Customer Support Bot with AWS Lambda Integration

 ## Overview

-This is a full-stack chat application built with React and Express that integrates with AWS Lambda functions for AI-powered conversations.
-The application features a modern UI with a floating chatbot component and uses PostgreSQL with Drizzle ORM for data persistence.
+This is a full-stack utility customer support application built with React and Express that integrates with AWS Lambda functions for AI-powered customer service conversations.
+The application features a modern UI with a floating chatbot component specifically designed for utility customer support (electricity, gas, water, and emergency services) and uses PostgreSQL with Drizzle ORM for data persistence.

 ## User Preferences